robtweed/ewd-qoper8-vistarpc/README.md

 You need to also make sure that you install two Cache routines into the namespace you'll be connecting to:

-- ewdSymbolTable.m which you'll find in the ewd-globals-session module directory in the path /mumps.
+- ewdSymbolTable.m which you'll find in the ewd-session module directory in the path /mumps.
 Save and compile this with the routine name ewdSymbolTable
 - ewdVistARPC.m which you'll find in the ewd-qoper8-vistarpc module directory in the path /mumps.
 Save and compile this with the routine name ewdVistARPC